AdobeDocs/cc-everywhere/src/pages/guides/quick_actions/video/index.md

   - https://github.com/pklaschka
 ---

-# Video Quick Actions
+# Video quick actions

-Each Video Quick Actions component is loaded into the application as an iframe, like the Adobe Express editor component.
-Users will be prompted to browse for an asset once the QA iframe is loaded.
-Unlike the Image Quick Actions components, Video QAs cannot be launched with an asset attached during this beta phase.
+Each quick actions component is loaded into the application as an iframe, like the Adobe Express editor component.
+Users will be prompted to browse for an asset once the iframe is loaded.
+Unlike the image quick actions components, Video QAs cannot be launched with an asset attached during this beta phase.

 ## openQuickAction()

-After the SDK has been initialized, the [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes these Image Quick Actions via the `openQuickAction()` method.
+This API is responsible for embedding and launching the quick actions component in your application as an iframe.

 ```js
 ccEverywhere.openQuickAction(